martaboteller/KVOExample/README.md

 &nbsp;

-3rd step: define observer for new values of the property inputText
+3rd step: define an observer for new values of the property inputText
 ```
 inputTextObservationToken = observe(\.inputText, options: .new, changeHandler: {(vc,change) in
      guard let updatedInputText = change.newValue as?
 String else {return}